 If in an organization, the general development trend is to keep adding changes to an application’s existing features and functionalities ,then , the maintenance cost will be more than the cost saved by the automation of regression testing.
 Here, automation should not be opted.

 Hence, it makes sense to opt for automated regression testing to speed up their software release without compromising the quality.
-With automation becoming the center of the software testing, the evolving requirements and features of open source testing can be easily handled by automated regression testing tools
+With automation becoming the center of the software testing, the evolving requirements and features of open source testing can be easily handled by automated regression testing tools.
+Regression testing not only boosts the functionality of the program but also enhances the output/end result.

 Generally organizations first release their core functionality and then slowly add more functionality based on the user experience and feedback.
 With the growing functionalities, the application becomes more complex and hence the need of automated testing to reduce manual testing efforts also increases